Kawamashi/qmk_modules/oneshots_on_steroids/readme.md

 ## One-Shot on Steroids philosophy

 This is my attempt for one-shot keys that work as I think they should: the modifier or the layer is sent as soon as you press the key, and as long as you hold it.
-If the one-shot key is released before the One-Shot Term without another key having been pressed in between, then it behaves as a one‑shot key for the next keypress.
+If the one-shot key is released before the One‑Shot Term without another key having been pressed in between, then it behaves as a one‑shot key for the next keypress.

 One-Shot on Steroids (OSoS) are *snappy*: the mod or layer is applied immediately on key down, without waiting for the tap-hold resolution like regular one-shot keys.
 For example, with mouse, using a OSoS Shift fells as natural as a regular shift key.